cookiecutter/cookiecutter/docs/advanced_usage.rst

 ----------------------

 If you use Cookiecutter a lot, you'll find it useful to have a user config file.
-By default Cookiecutter tries to read setting from a `.cookiecutterrc` file in your home directory.
+By default Cookiecutter tries to retrieve settings from a `.cookiecutterrc` file in your home directory.

 From version 1.3.0 you can also specify a config file on the command line via ``--config``::